Pediatric Lyme Disease: Why Children Are Misdiagnosed

 Maya had never struggled in school.
 At 13, she was in advanced classes and maintained close friendships.
 Two weeks after a family camping trip in upstate New York, everything changed.

-Maya’s mother kept a detailed journal.
-She noticed what specialists hadn’t connected: the timing.
-Every symptom started within two weeks of that camping trip.
-She reviewed photos and found one showing a faint circular rash on Maya’s back.
+Maya’s mother kept a careful journal.
+She noticed what specialists had not connected: the timing.
+Every symptom began within two weeks of that camping trip.

-When she brought this to a clinician familiar with tick-borne illness, Lyme testing was ordered.
-Initial serology came back negative.
-But clinical evaluation—considering the rash, timeline, and symptoms—led to a diagnosis of neurologic Lyme disease.
+Initial serology was negative, but clinical evaluation—including the rash, timeline, and symptoms—led to a diagnosis of neurologic Lyme disease.

-How Pediatric Lyme Disease Differs from Adult Infection
+How Pediatric Lyme Disease Differs From Adult Infection

-Why Diagnosis Fails
+Why Pediatric Lyme Disease Diagnosis Fails

 Antibody-based testing—already imperfect in adults—may be less sensitive in children.
-Developing immune systems produce slower, weaker antibody responses.
-False negatives are common in early infection, exactly when treatment would help most.
+Developing immune systems sometimes produce slower antibody responses.

-Symptoms Get Misattributed
+Symptoms Are Misattributed

 The overlap between Lyme disease and common childhood diagnoses creates predictable patterns:

-1. Academic struggles → ADHD evaluation
+• Academic struggles → ADHD evaluation

-2. Mood changes → psychiatry
+• Mood changes → psychiatric referral

-3. Joint pain → growing pains
+• Joint pain → growing pains

-4. Fatigue → behavioral problems
+• Fatigue → behavioral concerns

 Tick Exposure Goes Unnoticed